RogerSelwyn/MS365-Teams/docs/permissions.md

    | Status   | Presence.Read.All          |        | *Read presence information of all users in your organization*  | Used if you want to monitor another user's status.
 Not for personal accounts/shared mailboxes |
    | Status   | User.ReadBasic.All         |        | *Read all users' basic profiles*                               | Used if you want to monitor another user's status.
 Not for personal accounts/shared mailboxes |

-## Changing Features and Permissions
-If you decide to enable new features in the integration, or decide to change from read only to read/write, you will very likely get a warning message similar to the following in your logs.

-`Minimum required permissions not granted: ['Chat.Read', ['Chat.ReadWrite']]`

-You will need to delete as detailed on the [token page](./token.md)